IHE/RAD.IRA/input/pagecontent/volume-1.md

       <td><code class="language-plaintext highlighter-rouge">patient</code></td>
       <td>Patient</td>
       <td>R</td>
       <td>Be ready for reporting for the patient.
-If re-open a previously opened report context, resume to the previous state of the report context when it was suspended.</td>
+If re-opening a previously opened report context, resume to the previous state of the report context when it was suspended.</td>
     </tr>
     <tr>
       <td><code class="language-plaintext highlighter-rouge">study</code></td>
       <td>ImagingStudy</td>
       <td>R</td>
       <td>Be ready for reporting for the study.
-If re-open a previously opened report context, resume to the previous state of the report context when it was suspended.</td>
+If re-opening a previously opened report context, resume to the previous state of the report context when it was suspended.</td>
     </tr>
     <tr>
       <td rowspan="3">DiagnosticReport-update</td>